 5.2.
 Isolation of the VTEC strains from the PCR-positive samples.

-The isolation step was carried out by all but one (L60) the 32 laboratories.
-After the correct identification of the presence/absence of VTEC genes in the enrichment cultures, all the 31 NRLs performed successfully the isolation step and identified correctly the genotype of the isolated strain (Table 3).
+All the 34 NRLs that had identified the presence of VTEC in sample A, including L60, performed successfully the isolation step and identified correctly the genotype of the isolated strain (Table 3).